CMSgov/bluebutton-site-static/_pages/developers.md

 #### Scope of access

-Applications receive permission to access Medicare enrollees' data on a per-user basis.
-Access to claims data for each individual enrollee begins after they grant access to your application via the BB2.0 API's authorization flow.
+Applications receive permission to access Medicare enrollee data on a per-user basis.
+Access to claims data for each individual enrollee begins after they grant access to an application via the BB2.0 API's authorization flow.

 Medicare enrollees may always opt to omit personal data such as name, date of birth, race, and gender when granting access to claims data.
 An enrollee's choice during the BB2.0 authorization flow determines the [scope](#scopes) of access an application will have to their data.